 - To reduce the barriers that exist for those who seek to learn more about the planet

 - Enable all companies, NGOs, non-profit organizations, education institutions, and individuals to leverage the wealth of remote sensing data collected every day to answer important questions

 The EarthAI platform is comprised of several key parts:

 At the heart of EarthAI is our catalog of data.
 The EarthAI Catalog indexes public data sources like Sentinel, Landsat, MODIS, and NAIP.
 EarthAI Catalog also allows organizations and individuals to organize and manage their own spatial assets.
-EarthAI catalog has a python API available in EarthAI Notebook as well as an web-service API for integration with other applications
+EarthAI catalog has a python API available in EarthAI Notebook as well as a web-service API for integration with other applications

-Built on top of the EarthAI Catalog, Earth OnDemand is a visual discovery tool to help users find discover geospatial data in space and time.
+Built on top of the EarthAI Catalog, Earth OnDemand is a visual discovery tool to help users find and discover geospatial data in space and time.
 With simple visual analysis tools, you can preview, view in full resolution, and compare images.
 Earth OnDemand also supports a variety of export options for GIS users, png download, and further analysis in EarthAI Notebook.

 RasterFrames is the open-source core of the EarthAI platform.
-Rasterframes is designed to enable at scale analysis of raster data on Spark.
+RasterFrames is designed to enable at scale analysis of raster data on Spark.
 RasterFrames offers two key advantages to users seeking to process large volumes of imagery.
 First, it allows users to represent rasters as data frames.
 This makes working with rasters much easier.
 Second, it automatically can break raster files up into tiles and manage distributed computation jobs on a Spark cluster.
-This means that if you build your analytic using RasterFrames, you can scale it up to a global scale by moving your notebook to a larger cluster.
+This means that if you build your analytics using RasterFrames, you can scale it up to a global scale by moving your notebook to a larger cluster.
 No more do you need to re-write your code to manage the scale.